How to Drive Safely in Snow

 Keep a safe distance

-At 30 miles per hour, the normal stopping distance is 12 meters (40 feet).
-However, in wet conditions this number should be multiplied by two, and in snowy conditions by ten!
-The same applies for all stopping distances; the faster you drive and the worse the conditions, the greater the distance.
+At 30 miles per hour, the average stopping distance is 12 metres (40 feet).
+However, this number should be multiplied by two in wet conditions and ten in snowy conditions.
+The same applies to all stopping distances; the faster you drive and the worse the conditions, the greater the distance it takes to stop.

 Slow down with engine braking